Course Catalog

 5 units

 A transnational feminist lens examines international development as linked to broader ideologies that transform gender relations and enhance women's empowerment.
 A social-psychology framework brings theoretical and practical import to the issues and examines how research can contribute to social justice and women's human rights.
-Enrollment restricted to graduate psychology students, or by permission of instructor.
+Enrollment is restricted to graduate psychology students, or by permission of instructor.

 PSYC 290B